matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

 You are right!
 Erlang and especially OTP behaviors are great for managing errors at scale.
-However I think a full actor system might be an overkill if all you want is just an OS thread.
+However a full actor system might be an overkill if all you want is just an OS thread.

 If you haven't done this already, pack some snacks, prepare lots of